Kaitlyn Dowling

 Partnerships Manager

-Miranda works with advocacy organizations and non-profit health care providers to build collaboration around monitoring misinformation as part of the Civic Listening Corps.
-Miranda is the former California Civic Engagement Manager with NALEO Educational Fund, spearheading census, elections and COVID-19 campaigns to empower Latino communities.
+Myra works with academic, journalistic, and civic organizations, connecting them with tools, data, and research about online civic life.
+She is the former California Civic Engagement Manager with NALEO Educational Fund, spearheading census, elections and COVID-19 campaigns to empower Latino communities.
 Previously, Myra assisted and led federal, state and local campaigns in key races since 2016.
 Additionally, she served as the California Organizing Director with NextGen America, where she had the opportunity to launch the largest youth voter engagement in the state and register thousands of new voters.